charlesrroberts/Free-Music-Archive-Analysis/index.md

 1. What genres of music are available on the Free Music Archive?
 2. Who are the popular artists on the Free Music Archive?
 3. What are the popular albums on the Free Music Archive?
-4. What are the popular tracks on the Free Music Archive?
+4. What are the popular songs on the Free Music Archive?
 5. Is there a correlation between listens and interest between Free Music Archive artists?
 6. Where are the most popular Free Music Archive artists geographically located?